What is my Coin Worth?

 What is a 1982 Zinc Penny?

 In 1982 the composition of US one cent coin changed.
 Before 1982 the penny was composed of 95% copper, 5% zinc and weighed 3.11 grams.
 After 1982 all pennies are made from an alloy of 99.2% zinc and 0.8% copper which is then plated with pure copper giving it a weight of 2.5 grams.
 Both pennies were produced in 1982; therefore, when you see reference to a 1982 zinc penny, it is referring to a copper plated zinc penny just like all of the pennies minted today.
 To tell the difference between a 1982 copper and zinc penny you must weigh them.
 The "Zinc" pennies are 20% lighter than the "Copper" pennies, but they are both copper in color.
 To further add to the confusion, there are both large and small date versions of each.
 From the Philadelphia mint there are four variations: copper and zinc, large and small dates.
 From the Denver mint there are three variations: copper large date and zinc large and small dates.
+Large and Small 1982 Dates

 The size of the date is obvious if you compare a large and small date coin side by side, but individually it is difficult to tell.
 Look at the 2; it will be close to the rim on the large date, but noticeable father away on the small date.
-There are pictures in -- "The Official Red Book.
+There are also pictures in -- "The Official Red Book.
 A Guide Book of United States Coins" by R. S. Yeoman -- at your local library.

 The only zinc colored penny minted for circulation was the 1943 zinc plated steel penny.
 However some pennies after 1982 have an improperly plated planchet and will be zinc colored or something between zinc and copper in color.
 These are mint mistake cents and are worth a bit more than the copper plated cents.
 Other pennies have had their copper plating removed by acid or have been contaminated by mercury or solder.
 They are worth nothing to a collector.